limkokhole/find_similar_image/README.md

     -u, --unique-ln       Create symlink with unique filename by uuid.
                             This option do nothing without -l or -lnm -p PERCENTAGE, --percentage PERCENTAGE
-                            Match by diff more or equal to this percentage floating value (without %).
+                            Match by diff less or equal to this percentage floating value (without %).
                             Default is 80.0%.
 You should try lower it to 75% or 70% if it doesn't match a few.
     --version             show program's version number and exit